Extreme points of Wales: Elevation extremes

 Many points are on, or near sea level, but due to high rainfall, there are no natural dry pieces of land below sea level - see rivers and lakes below.

 Rivers and lakes

-The largest natural lake in Wales is Bala Lake (Llyn Tegid).
+The largest natural lake in Wales is Llyn Tegid (Bala Lake).
 Llangorse Lake is second largest by area.

 The River Usk is the longest river to flow wholly within Wales.
 The table below lists Wales' longest rivers including (in italics) those only partly in Wales.